ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 >
 > ### Create Project Repository
 >
-> To create the project folder you must first enter the relevant Node:
+> To create the project folder you must first enter the relevant Node information:
 > - otnunit: `node = None`
 > - safnode, migramar, nepunit:`node = "node"` - lowercase with quotation marks, fill in the value based on the path in Plone.
 > - all other nodes (not hosted by OTN): `node = None`